queenofdowntime/square-one/outline.md

 1. [The Modern Javascript Tutorial](https://javascript.info/).

-1. Sign up for [CodeCademy](https://www.codecademy.com/) and complete whichever tracks you are interested in. (n.b. codecademy is not everyone's favourite, but can be a useful way to practice or get into a new language).
+1. Sign up for [CodeCademy](https://www.codecademy.com/) and complete whichever tracks you are interested in. (n.b. codecademy is not everyone's favourite, and can give a false sense of confidence since newbies are unaware of just how much magic is happening in the background to help them along.)

 #### Practice, practice, practice